 The legal term for dying without a Will is “dying intestate”.
-My experience is that intestacy can add to a family’s burden and often leads to additional confusion as to what needs to be done and who is able to do it.
-There is also a misconception that if someone dies without a Will the Public Trustee is the only organisation that is able to look after the deceased’s affairs.
-That is not true and, particularly where there is a large estate, can significantly add to the cost of administering the deceased’s estate.
+If a family member or partner has died without a Will, intestacy can significantly add to a family’s burden.
+It also often leads to additional confusion as to what needs to be done and who is able to do it.
+There is also a misconception that if someone dies without a Will, the Public Trustee is the only organisation that is able to look after the deceased’s affairs.
+That is not true and, particularly where there is a large estate, it can significantly add to the cost of administering the deceased estate.

-The first point that should be made is that just because someone dies intestate does not mean that the family will necessarily need to see a lawyer or anyone else to handle the deceased’s affairs and eventually distribute the estate.
+The first point that should be made is that just because someone died without a Will, it does not mean that the family will necessarily need to see a wills and estate lawyer or anyone else to handle the deceased’s affairs and eventually distribute the estate.
 It all depends on what assets the deceased owned.
 In the simplest example, if the deceased has no or very few assets then it may not be necessary to engage a lawyer or to apply to the Supreme Court for Letters of Administration.

 Assuming Letters of Administration are required (we should be able to advise you if you are unsure) then 2 issues require consideration.
 They are: